-When talking about Thailand backpacking guidelines, food cannot be ignored.
+When talking about Thailand backpacking tips, food cannot be ignored.
 Like many other countries, Thailand also has a wide range of delicious and tasty street food options, which are easy on pocket too.
 From Pad See Eiw, Kluay Tod, Kha Kha Moo, Sai OOah to varieties of Thai curries and noodles; the streets of Thailand cities have everything.
 But if you are allergic to something or has any preferences, it is advisable to ask the food vendor to customize the food accordingly in advance.

 Suggested Read: 10 Thailand Zoos That Let You Witness The Gorgeous Thai Wildlife

 5. Luggage: Pack light pack right

 The most essential tip for backpacking in Thailand is travelling with light luggage.
 You should buy a light backpack and keep only essential objects there, which include ear plugs, eye masks, hand sanitizers, essential medicines, sunscreen slippers, light clothes, shades, hats, a sarong, travel adaptor, torchlight and walking shoes.
 Thailand enjoys tropical climate round the year.
 Its hot and humid always.
 You will never require woolen clothes there.
 So, do not overload your bag with warm jackets, fancy clothes and matching footwear.
 Do not forget to carry the underwater camera, as you will get ample scope for underwater photography.

 6. Transport: Avail public transport